alphauslabs/oops/README.md

           exit 1
         fi

 # A script to run after 'run', if present.
+Useful also as a standalone script
+# in itself, if 'run' is empty.
 A non-zero return value indicates a failure.
 check: |
   #!/bin/bash
   echo "check"